score-json/json/TSF/trustable/no-json-faults/NJF-08.9.md

     Erikhu1: 1.0
 ---

-The service does not accept any other digit symbol than 0-9.
+The service provided by nlohmann/json does not accept any other digit symbol than 0-9.

-sab